Our 2 in 1 waterproof jacket in Ventile and Climashield

 Small selection of outfits that Jordan had to shoot in confinement, all alone with his camera:

-You can also go casual with an open shirt over a white t-shirt.
-On the feet, gray sneakers for example like New Balance Made in UK or USA.
+You can also play the casual card with an open shirt over a white T-shirt.
+On your feet, gray sneakers for example like New Balance Made in the UK or USA.

-Don't forget that white pants allow you to highlight the color of upper body clothing!
+Don't forget that white pants really highlight the color of an upper body garment!

-As you can see, Jordan likes to wear his shirts over a t-shirt.
-He does it with a whole pretty palette of blues.
-A pair of Converse and presto!
-Let's go for an adventure.
+As you can see, Jordan likes to wear his shirts over a T-shirt.
+He does it with a whole range of pretty blues.
+A pair of Converse and off you go!
+Let's go on an adventure.

-With bleach jeans, you can create an interesting color contrast with the navy jacket.
+With bleached jeans, you can create an interesting color contrast with the navy jacket.

 How do you get these new parts?